burlachenkok/exploring-python3/python3-note.md

 `nonlocal_stmt ::=  "nonlocal" identifier ("," identifier)*`

-The nonlocal statement causes the listed identifiers to refer to previously bound variables in the nearest enclosing scope excluding globals.
-So *nonlocal* variables changed the scope to the outer function.
+The nonlocal statement causes the listed identifiers to refer to previously bound variables in the nearest enclosing scope, excluding global variables.
+So, *nonlocal* variables changed the scope to the outer function.
 This is important because the default behavior for binding value is to search the local namespace first.
 Names listed in a *nonlocal* statement must not collide with pre-existing bindings in the local scope.

-You should use this variable access modifiers when you're going to *write* to the variable and provide an interpreter the hint about what you are going to do exactly:
+You should use these variable access modifiers when you're going to *write* to the variable and provide an interpreter a hint about what you are going to do exactly:

-* You want to define a new local variable and you provide the default value with the `=`.
+* You want to define a new local variable,e and you provide the default value with the `=`.
 * You do not want to create a local variable, but instead, you want to write to a global variable or variable from a previous(nested) context.

-In C++/C#/Java, such a *nonlocal* scope is impossible because in these languages you cannot define a function inside another function.
+In C++/C#/Java, such a *nonlocal* scope is impossible because, in these languages, you cannot define a function inside another function.

 At the syntax level in C++, you actually can define a lambda function inside a function, but it is a syntax sugar.

 You can read more about Lambda C++ functions from [C++ Technical Note from C++1998 to C++2020/ Lambda Functions](https://github.com/burlachenkok/CPP_from_1998_to_2020/blob/main/Cpp-Technical-Note.md#lambda-functions).
-In C++ you cannot define a function inside a function because by design of the language it does provide extra expressibility.
-Similar to the idea of a "universal base class" the concept of having nested relations between functions does not have any sense in C++ mentality.
+In C++, you cannot define a function inside a function because by design of the language, it does provide extra expressibility.
+Similar to the idea of a "universal base class," the concept of having nested relations between functions does not make any sense in the C++ mentality.

 ## Modules and Packages